akash140620/OIBSIP/README.md

 Above are the three level 1 tasks given in my internship program.

---> First task is to create a landing page using html and css those are index.html and style.css.
+--> First task is to create a landing page using html and css.

 --> Second task is to create a personal portfolio website for showcasing our skills.